The proposed Goods & services tax is being viewed with perplexity by the industry in the absence of clear guidelines.

 Pointing to another crucial concern, Mr Jitendra Jagota, Director, Legal and Government Affairs, Avon says, “The main concern, which I find after reading various reports, is regarding valuation of GST on MRP basis.
 Although, I read in the media that under the revised rules, it may be removed.
 As of now, we can’t comment with 100 per cent certainty on this, till the revised version of the draft Model GST Bill is in the public domain.”

 The reference to impose GST on maximum retail price (MRP) in the earlier draft has been a major concern of retailers.
 The GST was proposed to be imposed on MRP on supply to consumers for goods governed by the Legal Metrology (LM) Act.
+A number of packaged goods come under the LM Act and retailers are concerned that GST would be levied on MRP even in cases where the consumers are paying discounted prices during sales.
+This would makes sales less attractive as the tax outgo would be higher.

 >Mr Jagota states that valuation based on discounted price will be good for the trade as well as retail consumers of the packaged commodities.